ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * The `provider.tf` file has an S3 backend configuration used to store the Terraform state file.

-* Go to your terminal and reate your own bucket using the command shown below:
+* Go to your terminal and create your own bucket using the command shown below:

 ```sh
 aws s3api create-bucket --bucket <bucket_name> --region <aws_region>